Radensuaso/spotify-clone/README.md

 ## Launch

-To launch the web-site go to "link" and type the following e-mail and password:
+To launch the web-site go to https://radensuaso.github.io/spotify-clone/ and type the following e-mail and password:

 - **E-mail:** power-rangers@strive.com
 - **Password:** bestteamever